 People First of Nevada received its 501(c)3 designation in 2005.
 There are currently active chapters in Reno/Sparks, Carson City, Las Vegas, Fernley, Fallon, Elko and Winnemucca as well as a statewide board.
 Members are involved in local issues in their communities and offer testimony and legislative advocacy to create positive systemic changes for people with disabilities in Nevada.

-This website along with the People First of Nevada project is supported by the Nevada Governor’s Council on Developmental Disabilities (NGCDD) through grant funds from the Administration on Developmental Disabilities, Administration for Children and Families CFDA# 93.630.
+This website along with the People First of Nevada is supported in part by the Nevada Governor’s Council on Developmental Disabilities (NGCDD) through grant funds from the Administration on Developmental Disabilities, Administration for Children and Families CFDA# 93.630.

 The NGCDD engages in advocacy, system’s change and capacity building activities for people with developmental disabilities and their families in order to promote equal opportunity, self-determination, and community inclusion.